dzackgarza/Math-Flashcards/Decks/QualRealAnalysis.md

 A set is $A$ **nowhere dense** if its closure has empty interior $\qty{\bar A}^\circ$, equivalently it is not dense in *any* nonempty open set.
 For $\RR$, every interval $I$ contains a subinterval $S\subset I$ with $S\intersect A = \emptyset$, i.e. its closure contains no intervals.

-Intuition: elements are not tightly clustered.
+Intuition: elements are not tightly clustered, set is full of holes.

 Counterexample: $\theset{1 \over n}, \ZZ$ are nowhere dense, $\QQ, \ZZ\union \qty{(a, b)\intersect \QQ}$ is *not* nowhere dense
 %